 Listening to birds and watching bird behavior allows us to become aware of animal activity, to sneak up on wildlife or unsuspecting friends, and to enhance our senses.
-In my year at Wilderness Awareness School's Anake Outdoor School, in Duvall, Washington, I explored the school's teachings about birds, bird watching and awareness.
-I'll share some of bird language basics with you.
-Soon, you'll be able to tell when a hawk is about to fly out of the trees or when a deer is sneaking away from you.
+In my year at Wilderness Awareness School’s Immersion program, in Duvall, Washington, I explored the school’s teachings about birds, bird watching, and awareness.
+Here I’ll share some bird language basics with you.
+Soon, you’ll be able to tell when a hawk is about to fly out of the trees or when a deer is sneaking away from you.

 Birds make noises and behaviors to communicate with each other, and we can learn to understand what they are “talking” about.
 Patience and observation are really all it takes, even though a field guide will come in handy.
 You don’t have to identify birds in order to understand their voices.
 As you get to know the birds around you, you will be able to intuit their language, the same way you can tell when a close friend is happy or upset just from how that person answers the phone.

-American robin (Turdus migratorius), song sparrow (Melospiza melodia), dark-eyed junco (Junco hyemalis), a local wren, and a local towhee.
-If any of these birds doesn't live near you, follow the general rule about finding perching birds that forage on the ground.
+If any of these birds don’t live near you, follow the general rule about finding perching birds that forage on the ground.
 The first owl or house cat that ventures into your backyard will show you the birds to pay attention to.

 You will have to gauge the “trustworthiness” of your birds.
 The species above are reliable, but jays or crows, in the corvid family, can lead you astray with their seemingly random squawking.
 I snuck up on a yelling jay family, only to hear them shut up completely when they caught sight of me.
 I still think they were pulling my leg.